White Burkett Miller Professor of History (1998)

 Office Hours: Nau 421 on Tuesdays, 2 to 4

 Office: Nau 421 or Miller Center - Thompson Wing G033

 Fields & SpecialtiesModern world, 20th century US, American foreign policy

-Philip Zelikow is the White Burkett Miller Professor of History and also leads the University's Graduate School of Arts and Sciences.
+Philip Zelikow is the White Burkett Miller Professor of History.
+He has also served as the dean leading the University's Graduate School of Arts and Sciences.
 He began his professional career as a trial and appellate lawyer.
 He was a career diplomat, posted overseas and in Washington, including service on the NSC staff for President George H.W.
 Bush.
 His Ph.D. is from Tufts University.
 Since leaving government service in 1991 he has taught and directed research programs at Harvard University and at the University of Virginia. where he directed the Miller Center of Public Affairs from 1998 to 2005.
 In addition to service on government advisory boards and as an elected member of a local school board, he has taken two public service leaves from academia to return full-time to government service, in 2003-04 to direct the 9/11 Commission and in 2005-07 as Counselor of the Department of State, a deputy to Secretary Rice.
-He also advises the Bill & Melinda Gates Foundation’s program in global development and is a member of President Obama's Intelligence Advisory Board.
+He has been a member of the President's Intelligence Advisory Board for President Bush (2001-03) and for President Obama (2011-13) and is currently a member of the Defense Policy Board advising Secretary Carter.
+He has also been an adviser to the Bill & Melinda Gates Foundation’s program in global development.